Celebrity chef Pete Evans sparks fury for 'dangerous' selfie with anti-vaccination voice

 "I hope that he rethinks the company he keeps and books an appointment with his local GP to learn about the damage he is doing promoting the 'Children's Health Defence'."

-"It's extremely damaging when celebrities like Pete Evans come out and align themselves with prominent vaccine deniers like Robert Kennedy, whose organisation is very strongly anti-vaccination," Associate Professor Danchin said.
+"It's extremely damaging when celebrities like Pete Evans come out and align themselves with prominent vaccine deniers like Robert Kennedy, whose organisation is very strongly anti-vaccination," Danchin said.

 "It seems to be every other week that a celebrity will get up and have strong anti-vaccination views and what they're doing is eroding trust in medicine and science.